Home Theories Status quo bias

 2. Highlight the gains using celebrity endorsement

-3. Highlight that nothing is missed with the new changes
+3. Emphasize that no benefits are lost with new changes

 Wrap up